sarisabban/MiraMar/README.md

 ## How to use:
 The goal is to build a cyclic polypeptide molecule, one amino acid at a time, going around an elliptical path, while hitting specific targets.

-`pip install numpy scipy gym torch tianshou git+https://github.com/sarisabban/Pose`
+`pip install numpy scipy gym git+https://github.com/sarisabban/Pose`

 The output of the game play are two .pdb (protein databank) files called *molecule.pdb* and *path.pdb*.
 These files can be viewed using PyMOL `apt install pymol`, or any other molecular visualisation software, or you can upload the structures [here](https://www.rcsb.org/3d-view) and view the files on a web browser.